-- Clock Design Tool allows loading a custom phase noise plot for any block.
+- Clock Architect allows loading a custom phase noise plot for any block.
 Typically, a custom phase noise plot is entered for CLKin to match the reference phase noise to the device; a phase noise plot for the VCXO can additionally be provided to match the performance of VCXO used.
 For improved accuracy in simulation and optimum loop filter design, be sure to load these custom noise profiles for use in application.
-After loading a phase noise plot, user should recalculate the recommended loop filter design. - The Clock Design Tool will return solutions with high reference/phase detector frequencies by default.
-In the Clock Design Tool the user may increase the reference divider to reduce the frequency if desired.
+After loading a phase noise plot, user should recalculate the recommended loop filter design. - The Clock Architect will return solutions with high reference/phase detector frequencies by default.
+The user may decrease the phase detector frequency if desired.
+Be sure to decrease by integer relationships with the reference as an integer divider will be used.
 Due to the narrow loop bandwidth used on PLL1, it is common to reduce the phase detector frequency on PLL1 by increasing PLL1 R.